vxlwang/mini-project-IV/README.md

 * Applicants who are not self-employed may have a more steady income

 ## EDA
 The amount of income that an applicant or coapplicant earns does not necessarily mean that the loan will be approved or denied.
 On average, applicants with higher education earn more and they are able to pay back a loan, yet they can still be denied.
-Other factors can play a role, such as, the number of dependents and credit history.
+Other factors can also play a role in eligibility, such as, the number of dependents and credit history.

 ## Process